voschezang/coding-handbook/goals-planning-strategy.md

 A few variants:

 - North Star Goal: specific and measurable.
 A rough direction to go towards.
 Top of the goal/sub-goal hierarchy.
-    - Make sure this metric is consistent with your definition of success.
+    - Ideally this metric is consistent with your definition of success.
-    - Make sure this metric is clearly visible to the whole organization, such that they can align.
+    - Ideally this metric is clear to the whole organization, such that they can align.
-- Outcome or narrative: what the ideal state would look like.
+- Objective, Outcome or narrative: what the ideal state would look like.
 A vision.
+This can be a condition that needs to be fulfilled.

 Based on this high-level goal, you can start to trace back which steps are necessary to reach it.
 In addition, you can setup *inputs* or metrics to track progress.